wkemmey/cpsc284/README.md

 There will be several opportunities for small projects and responsive readings outside of class.
 Points for these assignments will be added to your grade for the semester.

-Responsive readings will require short answers to discussion questions, and will be worth 3-4 points each.
+Responsive readings will require short answers to discussion questions, and will be worth up to 5 points each.
 100% of points earned will be added to your grade.
-Responsive readings are individual assignments.
+Responsive readings are individual assignments, but feel free to discuss the articles together before writing your response.

 Projects may be completed individualy or in groups.